 Often the email describes a very good beginning and a very bad end.

 The story usually evolves gradually over time, uncovering evidence of other men in her life, of increasing demands for money to pay off debts – either hers or someone in her family – drug or alcohol abuse, emotional blackmail and violence, the list goes on.

-The problem is that many of the women who end up working in bars or as prostitutes, either on the street or freelancing in clubs, or as escorts, is that they have come from broken homes, broken relationships and abusive backgrounds where alcohol and gambling usually play a part.
+The problem is that many of the women who end up working in bars or as prostitutes, either on the street or freelancing in clubs, or as escorts, have come from broken homes, broken relationships, and abusive backgrounds where alcohol and gambling usually play a part.
 Many have also experienced sexual abuse.

 The other side of this problem is that they are still very much connected to these problems and have a commitment to members of their family who quite frankly they'd probably be better off without.

 One of the ties to family is that most of these women have children and the children are living with grandparents or another member of family.
 They have to send money home their family to support their kids and support their aging parents.

 I've written about this before in a somewhat now famous post that divided a lot of opinion.